jwdebelius/q2-sidle/docs/source/read_preperation.rst

 .. _demux_sample_and_region:

 The first step of sample processing is demultiplexing your sequences into sample x region pairs.
-You may have fully multiplexed sequences, in which case, you will need to demultiplex into both reads and regions.
+You may have fully multiplexed sequences, in which case, you will need to demultiplex into both samples and regions.
 If this is the case, you will likely have two or three fastq files, which likely represent forward, reverse, and index reads.
 Please refer to the QIIME 2 documentation for `demultiplexing EMP sequences`_ and `demultiplexing with cutadapt`_.

 Now, you're ready to `denoise the regions`_.